umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 ### StackOverflowException during deployment
 *Caused by:* template or other file starting with the '_' character

-*How spot:* Transfer never completes, and the task manager just clears out the task with no errror or feedback
+*How spot:* Transfer never completes, and the task manager just clears out the task with no error or feedback

 *Solution:* Fixed: Upgrade to 2.7.8.14